 Mitsubishi’s approach to electrifying the Outlander eschews the usual methods of launching sub-brands and giving things funky names and even funkier styling.
 No, this is an ordinary Outlander, almost indistinguishable from the run-of-the-mill models.

-Look carefully and there’s a few PHEV badges around, while the eagle-eyed will notice a second filler flap (you fill up with petrol on the left, electricity on the right) but it’s otherwise a little plain.
+Look carefully and there’s a few PHEV badges around, while the eagle-eyed will notice a second filler flap (you fill up with petrol on the left, and use a Mitsubishi Outlander Charging Cable for electricity on the right) but it’s otherwise a little plain.
 Not ugly in any way, just plain.

 The same is true of the interior.
-Again, ignoring the temptation to cover the dashboard in bamboo or hide blue LED lights everywhere, it’s left a little understated and entirely ordinary.
+Again, ignoring the temptation to cover the dashboard in bamboo or stick blue LED lights everywhere, it’s left a little understated and entirely ordinary.

 This is all very intentional of course.
 Nobody coming from a ‘normal’ car will be frightened by the prospect of driving the Outlander.
 In fact there’d be plenty who wouldn’t even notice that it’s actually something quite special.

-The first clue that it really is happens when you turn the key.
+The first clue that it’s different happens when you turn the key.
 Or, more specifically, nothing happens.
 There’s no engine firing up and no exhaust fumes, just some lights on the dashboard that blink.

 Moving the gear lever in to drive (it’s only available as an automatic) and pressing the accelerator sees the nearly 1.9 tonnes of Mitsubishi glide away silently, running on pure electric power.

 This continues right up to 70mph, although such speeds to reduce the battery range quite significantly.
 There’s enough for me to cruise down the A14 to Cambridge and crawl around the city centre for a while, before parking up and plugging in.
 I’ll go and have some lunch while the car recharges.